GOP Health Bill Will Allow Mandatory Genetic Testing Or Penalizing Of Workers

 — Beth Elderkin (@BethElderkin) March 10, 2017

 The usefulness of these so-called “voluntary” employee wellness programs have been called into question by some employers and even some health providers.
-Many companies, even large employers, have opted out of implementing them for their employees, even though the health plans allow said employers to charge non-compliant workers 30 percent more for health insurance and smokers up to 50 percent more.
+Many companies, even large employers, have opted out of implementing them for their employees.
+Even though the health plans allow said employers to charge non-compliant workers 30 percent more for health insurance and smokers up to 50 percent more.

 According to Representative Foxx, employers already possess the right to force their workers to submit to genetic testing under the Affordable Care Act.
 However, the American Society of Human Genetics and others opposed to the controversial new health bill argue against that assertion, claiming that the protections of GINA and the ADA specifically prohibit employers from crossing that line in the sand at this time.
 If this new GOP-supported health bill becomes part of the new Trumpcare initiative, that line in the sand would become a thing of the past for millions of Americans.